-- Provide a multi-purpose tool to support and inform service, and Strategic planning, workforce development and - They can assist in designing education programmes

-- Assist with staff appraisal, personal development plans - Support staff in NMC revalidation (NMC, 2016) and other Health and Care Professional Council (HCPC) CPD requisites - Support in developing team structures and role requirements.
+- Provide a multi-purpose tool to support and inform service, and Strategic planning, workforce development and - management at an operational and strategic level. - They can assist in designing education programmes - Assist with staff appraisal, personal development plans - Support staff in NMC revalidation (NMC, 2016) and other Health and Care Professional Council (HCPC) CPD requisites - Support in developing team structures and role requirements.